kleindaniell/manufacturing-simulation/README.md

 # jobshop-simulation
-Job Shop discrete event simulation for reinforcement learning
+Discrete-event simulation of job shop scheduling for reinforcement learning.